redwoodjs/redwood/docs/docs/deploy/baremetal.md

 ### Inserting Custom Commands

 Baremetal supports running your own custom commands before or after the regular deploy commands.
-This is accomplished by adding some additional configuration options to `deploy.toml`.
+You can run commands **before** and/or **after** the built-in commands.
+Your custom commands are defined in the `deploy.toml` config file.
 The existing commands that you can hook into are:

-* `update` - before/after your codebase is cloned
+* `update` - cloning the codebase
-* `install` - before/after `yarn install` is executed
+* `install` - `yarn install`
-* `migrate` - before/after database migrations are invoked
+* `migrate` - database migrations
-* `build` - before/after `yarn build` is executed (your custom before/after command is run only once, no matter how many sides are being built)
+* `build` - `yarn build` (your custom before/after command is run only once, no matter how many sides are being built)
-* `restart` - before/after (re)starting any pm2 processes (a before/after command is run only once no matter how many processes need to be (re)started)
+* `restart` - (re)starting any pm2 processes (a before/after command is run only once no matter how many processes need to be (re)started)
-* `cleanup` - before/after cleaning up any old releases
+* `cleanup` - cleaning up any old releases

 You can define your before/after commands in three different places: